aws-samples/iso20022-message-generator/README.md

           File name prefix that will store generated messages -z, --archive   Flag to create zip file of generated files
 ```

+Only `-n or --number-of-messages` is required option and if `-d or --directory` is not used then files are generated in
+current working directory.

 ## Architecture
 Rapide software is built using Java and it uses following open source Java libraries, frameworks and platforms: